Kapok Mayfly Sulphur Emerger | Micropatterns Part 2

 Above Photo: A TMC 212Y #17 is a wonderful hook for tiny emerger patterns.

-In Part 1, I covered the adult dun sulphur and its merits in its more traditional pattern form.
+In Part 1, I covered the adult sulphur and its merits in its more traditional pattern form.
 I used a hackle collar in an X-wrap configuration and maximized Kapok to achieve a high-floating abdomen.
 Again, at smaller microdun sizes, these combinations prove deadly for spooky technical quarry.
 Now, looking at sulphur emergers specifically, CDC loop wing configurations at smaller sizes, we address more technical applications.
 Using materials in a sparse and conservative way keeps things relatively wind-resistant.
-By wind-resistant, I mean using 6x tippets and smaller.
+By wind-resistant, in other words keeping bulk down so 6x tippets and smaller can function in cadence with the fly size.
 Keeping the bulk down allows you to cast finer tippets, especially when facing the slightest breeze with a 2 or 1 weight line.
-I'm always considering my delivery method to be fly-specific; the fly drives the decision-making process for leader and tippet.
-For example, you probably do not want to cast a size 14 Humpy with a 2-weight in any kind of breeze, using 6x.
+I always consider my delivery method as fly-specific; the fly drives the decision-making process for the leader and tippet, and vice versa.
+For example, you probably do not want to cast, let's say, a size 14 Humpy with a 2-weight in any kind of breeze, using 6x or smaller.
 It's simply not a great pairing.

 Above photo: I blend Kapok with squirrel for an incredibly fine and high floating mixture.

-So my point is the Sulphur as seen in the photo above, in a size #17, allows me to cast it using up to 8x on my 1 weight without any hiccups, even in a slight breeze.
-Your pairing of flies, water conditions, leader, and tippet is all seemingly so basic, but there are a lot of mistakes in reading the chessboard.
+The Sulphur as seen in the photo above, in a size #17, allows me to cast it using up to 8x on my 1 weight without any hiccups, even in a slight breeze.
+There simply isn't much air resistance.
+Your pairing of flies, water conditions, leader, and tippet seems so basic.
+But there are a lot of mistakes that can be made in simple fly selection, given all the extenuating circumstances.
+Technical water and trout will challenge your ability to use what you know.
+Fly fishers pairing their adversity with what they know will no doubt succeed more often than not.
+It's something my father taught me while I was growing up in Hawaii.
+As well as learning to tie knots quickly!

 ~The Kapok Sulphur Emerger~